trumans/treehouse-react-app-course-manager/README.md

 **Notes to the Treehouse reviewer**
 * User authentication is persisted in the Context component and a browser cookie.
 The user email and password are encoded and saved together for use in HTTP the authorization header.
 * The project includes the Extra Credit functionality for the Exceeds Expectations grade
-  * Includes pages for conditions related to page not found, page access if forbidden (based on login), and unhandled error.
+  * Includes pages for conditions related to page not found, page access if forbidden, and unhandled error.
 Pages have user-friendly error messages.
-  * User login persists across browser tabs by use of cookies.
+  * User login persists across browser tabs by use of a cookie.
-  * If user was directed to the signin page by the create course or update course pages, the user is redirected back to the previous page.
+  * If user was directed to the signin page by the create course or update course pages, the user is redirected back to the previous page when signing in is successful.

 # Installation

 ## Installing the REST API

-1. In a terminal window navigate to the project folder, then to the api folder.
+1. In a terminal window navigate to the project folder, then to the ```api``` folder.
 2. Install npm modules with the command ```npm install```.
 3. Create the database with the command ```npm run seed```.
 The database is initially populated with two users and three courses.